Turkey's President Condemns Nightclub Attack

-Turkish authorities said the attacker, who has not been identified, was still at large
+Turkish authorities said the attacker, who has not been identified, was still at large+ READ ARTICLE

 Turkish President Recep Tayyip Erdogan has condemned the attack on an Istanbul nightclub that left at least 39 people dead and nearly 70 wounded, saying Turkey will relentlessly continue fighting terror.